Dhurel980/Portal-App/README.md

 4th then in terminal type npx sequelize db:migrate For migrating the database on your workbench

-5th After completion type npm start then in default browser check for the jobportal rendering
+5th After completion type npm start then in default browser check for the jobportal rendering.

-6th for jobseeker and company the regrastration page mai milcha but for admin ko lagi first post man ma gare ra yo link halne http://localhost:8002/api/user/addAdmin post method ma hai ani login gare ra milcha pochi add garna admin